sktime/enhancement-proposals/steps/13_time_series_classification_regression/step.md

 ```

 ### Level 2
-The XXXBaseEstimator inherit from `BaseSupervisedLearner`.
-These classes contain the core logic of a model (e.g. ROCKET), i.e they implements the missing fit and predict functionality.
-Regression and classification might require slightly different implementations here and there.
+The XXXBaseEstimator inherits from `BaseSupervisedLearner`.
+These classes contain the core logic of a model (e.g. ROCKET), i.e they implement the missing fit and predict functionality.
+Regression and classification require slightly different implementations here and there (e.g see example above).
 Hence it should be possible to identify whether the object is a regressor or a classifier (sklearn seems to do that in a similar way, see [here](https://github.com/scikit-learn/scikit-learn/blob/844b4be24d20fc42cc13b957374c718956a0db39/sklearn/tree/_classes.py#L88)), such that _fit and _predict can provide the correct functionality.

 ```python
 class XXXBaseEstimator(BaseTimeSeriesSupervisedLearner, metaclass=ABC):